cs100605/OceanGameMedia/README.md

 <br/>

 <p>Testing foliage with VFX graph, this method of drawing the alpha resulted in a ton of overdraw, increasing GPU times.
-Foam and ripples added to enhance the look of the ocean surface from below.</p>
+Foam and ripples are added to enhance the ocean surface's look from below.</p>
 <img src="OceanGame_4_2_2024_11_11_27_PM.png" width="512">

 <br/>